beyza17/MICCAI_Challange/ReadMe.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the CC BY-NC 4.0 License - see the LICENSE file for details.

 ## Contact